fa7ad/fa7ad.github.io/data/posts/02_fp-functions.md

 }
 ```

-Thats it!
+That's it!
 This is a very simple and functioning implementation of factorial.

 So, how does it work?

 This is an example of a **recursion**; a function that calls itself to do something or get a result.

-In **every** (intensional) _recursion_ in the world, there are always at least 2 logical cases.
+In **every** (intentional) _recursion_ in the world, there are always at least 2 logical cases.

-1. A base case where the function does not call itself (so the recursion is not infinitely spiralling out).
+1. A base case where the function does not call itself (so the recursion is not infinitely spiraling out).
 2. A recursive case where the function calls itself.

 In the example above,
 Line#2 is our base case.
 As you might have noticed, this is usually something that's either easily computable or known.
-Line#3 is our recursive case, This is usually where we put the repetitive behaviour.
+Line#3 is our recursive case, This is usually where we put the repetitive behavior.

 **A word of warning,**

 > While JavaScript is usually a good enough language for exploring functional concepts, this is one of the places where functional and JS doesn't necessarily agree.
 >
 > A recursion is usually fine for simple algorithms that don't need too many recursive calls in JS.
-But, if your algorithms does a recursive call way too many times, its either not gonna perform well or going to crash because of a stack overflow.
+But, if your algorithms does a recursive call way too many times, it's either not going to perform well or going to crash because of a stack overflow.
 >
-> In future, We might discuss techniques such as memoization to get over this kind of limitations or to make our code more performant than a naive recursion.
+> In the future, We might discuss techniques such as memoization to get over this kind of limitations or to make our code more performant than a naive recursion.

 ## Higher-Order Functions

-Lets get straight to the point, As previously discussed...
+Let's get straight to the point, As previously discussed...
 A function is a mapping from input to an output.

 A **Higher-Order Function** is a _function_ that maps,